-One can’t visit the park without feeling a sense of nostalgia– even if you didn’t visit this park particular as a child.
-The tall metal slide with no safety guards (eek!), merry-go-round, jungle gyms and simple swing sets are unchanged from the days of my youth.
+One can’t visit Caboose Park without feeling a sense of nostalgia– even if you didn’t visit this particular park as a child.
+The tall metal slide with no safety guards (eek!), merry-go-round, jungle gyms, and simple swing sets are unchanged from the days of my youth.
 Parts of the park have been upgraded over the years, but it still retains that old-fashioned playground feeling.
 Huge old trees shade areas of the playground and various sporting fields throughout the day.
-Spread out on a few acres of grassy, rolling hills with sand, mulch and grass among the play features, the open space is a breath of fresh air.
+Spread out on a few acres of grassy, rolling hills with sand, mulch, and grass among the play features, the open space is a breath of fresh air.
 Benches and picnic tables offer seats for mom or dad to kick back while kids run.

-Lake Villa Township Park makes a great destination for group gatherings.
-There are two pavilions, lots of picnic tables, grills and ample parking.
-To reserve a pavilion contact Lake Villa Township.
+Lake Villa Township Park makes an excellent destination for group gatherings.
+There are two pavilions, lots of picnic tables, grills, and ample parking.
+To reserve a pavilion, contact Lake Villa Township.
 The only drawback is that the bathroom facilities are porta-potties.

-Behind the township building there is a tot-lot open to public when the preschool is not in session.
-This area is somewhat set apart from the main playground, so kids wouldn’t easily be able to access both playgrounds.
+Behind the township building, there is a tot-lot open to the public when the preschool is not in session.
+This area is somewhat set apart from the main playground, so kids wouldn’t easily access both playgrounds.
 Lake Villa Township Park is a great place to visit for kids of all ages, especially families with kids ranging in age.

 Find Caboose Park / Lake Villa Township Park featured in these previous posts: